- Published: April 20, 2013

 First, we dredged the fish filet in a mixture of flour, salt, and pepper until the filet was powdered white.
 Next, it got a quick bath in a wash of beaten egg and plopped onto a plate covered in the crumbled chips.
 We laid the fish over top of a chopped half onion and several diced mushrooms dotted with pads of butter in a dutch oven.
 These we broiled for 8-10 minutes until top of the trout was crispy and just blackening.

-The mushrooms are a particular blessing.
+Accompanying the fish from oven to plate, our mushrooms are a particular blessing.
 Last spring was dry and unfriendly toward mushrooms.
-These strange fruit like the cool wet weather we’ve had lately.
+These strange fruit like the cool wet weather that we’ve had lately and two local sources have had them in ready suppy.
 I picked up a bag from Peach Mountain at the farmers market.
-Flying Mouse Farms has been offering them also, and I would be happy to get some from them too…I just have to get to market soon enough.
+Flying Mouse Farms has been offering them also, and I would be happy to get some from them too…I just have to get to market soon enough before they sell out.